johninquest/posa/README.md

-For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference. -->
+For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+How to add firebase to flutter web -> https://firebase.google.com/docs/flutter/setup?platform=web -->

 ## Other notes